topbitdu/repres-hyper_text/ROADMAP.md

 1. Improve the Application helper to add the #domain_name method
 2. Improve the Script partial to support the :cdn option
 3. Improve the Style partial to support the :cdn option

+## v1.2.1
+1. Improve the Application job for namespace
+2. Improve the Application mailer for namespace
+3. Improve the Application record for namespace